 Have you ever noticed that going upstairs increases your heartbeat and breathing rate?
 It’s because you do a lot of work in terms of physics when you go against gravity.
 Now imagine going up and down the stairs twice or thrice a day.
 Ascending the stairs is another excellent natural activity to add to your daily routine, helping you burn fat.

 Nobody denies the benefits of the gadgets that technology has provided us with- read “lifts and elevators.”
 But old is gold remember?
-So take a few floors on foot and then switch to the elevator if you’re too tired to go up naturally.
+So take a few floors on foot and switch to the elevator if you’re too tired to go up naturally.

 Do Your Grocery and Other Outdoor Chores.

 Don’t wait for the delivery guy to deliver your food.
 It’s convenient and saves time, we agree.
 But in the long run, it will make you lazy and fat.

 Walking down the aisle in stores will cause more energy expenditure.
 You will be burning calories and losing weight without even knowing it.
 So the next time you open that app to get your order delivered home, someone will cut your grass or wash your car.
 So shut the Internet off, grab your shoes, and do it yourself.